Don Sweeney: Executive career

-With Sweeney as the General Manager the Bruins return to prominence in the 2018–19 season, winning the Eastern Conference Finals and securing a berth at the 2019 Stanley Cup Finals against the St. Louis Blues.
+With Sweeney as the General Manager, the Bruins returned to prominence in the 2018–19 season, winning the Eastern Conference Finals and securing a berth at the 2019 Stanley Cup Final against the St. Louis Blues.
 Despite losing to the Blues, Sweeney was recognized as the NHL General Manager of the Year Award at the NHL Awards Ceremony in Las Vegas, Nevada, on Jun 19, 2019.

 Sweeney was named the general manager of Team Canada ahead of the inaugural 4 Nations Face-Off.
 Team Canada would ultimately win the tournament.

 Personal life

 Sweeney and his wife, former figure skater Christine Hough, have twin sons, Jarrod and Tyler.